davidlupau/davidlupau-portfolio/readme.md

 ## Overview

 This is a responsive personal website built with HTML, CSS, and JavaScript.
-The site features an animated user interface with scroll effects, expandable content sections, and a clean, professional design with an orange (#F28500) color scheme.
+The site features an animated user interface with scroll effects, expandable content sections, and a clean, professional design.

 ## Features